barelyhuman/froutes/README.md

 -   A very limited cli, no hot reload, no file watcher, it literally just runs a simple processor for reading the file system as of now.

--   Since the lib uses the native node HTTP right now, you are limited to it's request and response functions.

 ### Usage

-Any file inside the folder `api` is mapped to `/api/*` and will be treated as an API endpoint and all HTTP requests will be passed to this file.
-GET, POST, PUT, DELETE
+Any folder that routex is run in will be considered the API root.

 ```sh
 # for global install to avoid installing the devDependencies